 Businesses can immediately expense more under the new law.
 A taxpayer may elect to expense the cost of any section 179 property and deduct it in the year the property is placed in service.
 The new law increased the maximum deduction from $500,000 to $1 million.
 It also increased the phase-out threshold from $2 million to $2.5 million.

 Section 162(m)(1) generally limits the allowable deduction for a taxable year for remuneration by any publicly held corporation paid with respect to a covered employee.
 The Tax Cuts and Jobs Act made significant amendments to § 162(m), and also provided a transition rule applicable to certain outstanding arrangements (commonly referred to as the grandfather rule).
 The notice provides guidance on the amended rules for identifying covered employees and the operation of the grandfather rule.

-REG–104352–18 includes proposed rules implementing sections 245A(e) and 267A, which were added to the Code by the Tax Cuts and Jobs Act.
+REG–104352–18 (PDF) includes proposed rules implementing sections 245A(e) and 267A, which were added to the Code by the Tax Cuts and Jobs Act.
 The regulations generally affect taxpayers that would otherwise claim dividends received deduction for hybrid dividends paid by certain foreign corporations, and taxpayers that would otherwise claim interest or royalty deductions involving hybrid transactions or hybrid entities.
 The regulations deny the dividends received deduction, and deductions for interest and royalties, in connection with such hybrid arrangements.
 In addition, the proposed regulations prevent the same deduction from being claimed under the tax laws of both the United States and a foreign country.

 The new law provides a domestic corporation with a deduction (“section 250 deduction”) for its foreign-derived intangible income (“FDII”) and its global intangible low-taxed income (“GILTI”) and the amount treated as a dividend under section 78 which is attributable to its GILTI.